Here are all the winners from the 2024 Grammys – rolling list

 Dmitriy Lipay

-Elaine Martone
+Elaine Martone – winner

 Brian Pidgeon